Rohese de Clare

 Rohese de Clare (bef.
-1166) was a member of the wealthy and powerful de Clare family and a strong patron of Monmouth Priory.
+1166) was a member of the wealthy and powerful Anglo-Norman de Clare family, and a strong patron of Monmouth Priory.

 Life

-Rohese was a daughter of Gilbert Fitz Richard de Clare and Adeliza de Clermont.
+Rohese was a daughter of Gilbert Fitz Richard de Clare (c.
+1066–c.
+1117) and Adeliza de Clermont.
+Her father was an influential Anglo-Norman baron who was granted the Lordship of Cardigan, in Wales c.
+1107–1111.
+Her paternal grandmother Rohese Giffard was one of the few women mentioned in the 1086 Domesday Book as holding land in her own right.

 In c.
 1130, she married Baderon fitzWilliam of Monmouth.
-Her father being already dead by that date, the wedding was celebrated at Striguil Castle (Chepstow), stronghold of her brother Gilbert fitzGilbert de Clare, who gave the bride away.
+Her father being already dead by that date, the wedding was celebrated at Striguil Castle (Chepstow), the stronghold of her brother Gilbert Fitz Gilbert de Clare, who gave the bride away.

 Rohese is most notable for her generosity to Monmouth Priory beginning soon after her marriage.
 As a married woman she acted through her husband, who records in the charter that the gifts were made "by myself and my wife, at her request ... at the Feast of All Saints on the same day on which she was married to me at Striguil".
 The gift was put into effect "on the Feast of St. Martin next following" at a ceremony at Monmouth attended by Rohese's brothers Walter and Gilbert and by Gilbert's wife Isabel de Beaumont (a former mistress of Henry I).
 The gift consisted of a tithe of the regular revenues of the town of Monmouth, to be paid in installments three times each year.
-In 1144 Rohese and Baderon made further donations to Monmouth Priory.
+In 1144, Rohese and Baderon made further donations to Monmouth Priory.